 What was happening was simply incredible.
 Sometimes you recognize when you are witnessing a miracle.
 I knew that I was seeing a miracle first-hand.
 There was a very special feeling as all of this was happening.
 This was a miraculous time in Pau.
 The Spirit of God was so strong and the hand of the Lord was so obvious in the missionary work.
 Us missionaries were just there to fulfill our calling to teach the gospel, but God was softening the hearts and doing the converting.
 I think any member who was there during this time will remember it as nothing short of a miracle.

 After her baptism, frère Francis Barbaroux (the son) then gave a talk on the gift of the Holy Ghost.
 As I said in my journal, it was “Rad.”
 The Spirit was so strong.
 The love between everyone there was so incredibly strong.
-We had an investigator there, Frère Mwamba who were teaching.
+We had an investigator there, Frère Mwamba whom we were teaching.
 He really liked the baptismal service.
-Frère Henri Barbaroux le père was there as well and he was visibly touched.
+Frère Henri Barbaroux, le père, was there as well and he was visibly touched.

 A short-while later Frère Henri Barbaroux was baptized by his son Francis.
 He was soon called to be the Sunday School President.
 I remember just staring at him as he conducted Sunday School, almost in unbelief at what my eyes were seeing.
 Soon after that, he again entered the baptismal waters, this time to baptize his grandson.
 Here was the man who had told me that he would not be baptized, fully engaged now in the gospel and teaching the gospel himself and baptizing others.